BSc, University of Sheffield, UK

 2000- present.
 Lecturer in School of Biology, University of Newcastle upon Tyne.
 Senior lecturer from 2005.

-From Sept 2011 to Feb 2014 I am in receipt of a Marie Curie International Outgoing Fellowship (EC FP7 funded) to study the diversity of ectomycorrhizal fungi using next generation sequencing (in collaboration with Prof Tom Bruns, UC Berkeley, USA)
+From Sept 2011 to Feb 2014 I was in receipt of a Marie Curie International Outgoing Fellowship (EC FP7 funded) to study the diversity of ectomycorrhizal fungi using next generation sequencing (in collaboration with Prof Tom Bruns, UC Berkeley, USA)

 My academic background is in applied and environmental microbiology and I am particularly interested in microbial interactions with plants and pollutants.
 My current research work covers areas such as microbial spoilage of fresh produce, plant/fungal associations and metal interactions with plants and their associated microbes.